10175 Six Mile Cypress Parkway Suite 4, Fort Myers, Florida

 • Discharge must be other than dishonorable.

-Under current law, VA recognizes the following wartime periods to determine eligibility for VA Pension benefits:
+Under current law, the VA recognizes the following wartime periods to determine eligibility for VA Pension benefits:

 • World War II (December 7, 1941 – December 31, 1946)